What you need to know

 - Apply before entering the graduate phase of the program, even if you expect to receive the SB at the same time as the MEng.

-- Your application must be signed by the Mechanical Engineering undergraduate officer.
+- If Course 18 is your secondary major, your application must be reviewed and signed by the department’s undergraduate coordinator.